Carer's Allowance

 - A personal rate for yourself, and

-- Extra amounts for any child dependants (however, you don’t get an increase for a child if you get half-rate Carer's Allowance).
+- Extra amounts for any child dependants (however, you don’t get a an increase for a child if you get half-rate Carer's Allowance).

 You cannot get an increase for a qualified adult with Carer’s Allowance.